sci-ndp/scidx-k8s/nginx-ingress-controller/README.md

 2. **Add the NGINX Ingress Helm Repository**

-    Run the `add-repo.sh` script to add the NGINX Ingress Helm repository and update it:
+    Run the `add-&-update-helm-repo.sh` script to add the NGINX Ingress Helm repository and update it:
     ```bash
-    ./add-&-update-repo.sh
+    ./add-&-update-helm-repo.sh
     ```

 3. **Install the NGINX Ingress Controller**